BonneGueule line: our two Albini shirts in micro-seersucker and cotton twill

 Don't worry about high temperatures: the embossing of the shirt keeps it away from your skin and allows air to circulate.

-• In weft : two different threads, 100/1 cotton and 30/1 linen
+• In the weft : two different threads, a 100/1 cotton and a 30/1 linen

-Our Albini pale blue cotton twill shirt
+Our pale blue Albini cotton twill shirt

 Still at Albini, we wanted an evocative fabric for our second shirt .